integritee-network/worker/README.md

 * your machine has SGX support
 * Intel SGX SDK installed.
 * rust toolchain is ready to build substrate

+see build instruction above if you prefer using our docker image set up with all dependencies

 in terminal 1 run a substraTEE-node
 ```